bandframework/surmise/docs/howtoemulation.rst

 This tutorial
 describes how to structure a custom emulator code so that this integration is successful.
-In this tutorial, we describe how to include a new emulator to the surmise's framework.
-We illustrate this with ``PCGP``--an emulator method located in the directory ``\emulationmethods``.
+In this tutorial, we describe how to include a new emulator in surmise's framework.
+We illustrate this with ``PCGP``--an emulator method located in the directory ``emulationmethods``.

 In surmise, all emulator methods inherit from the base class :py:class:`surmise.emulator`.
 An emulator class calls the user input method, and fits the corresponding